 A three-tier structure of the Indian administration for rural development is called Panchayati Raj.
-The aim of Panchayati Raj is to develop local self-governments in districts, zones, and villages.
+The aim of the Panchayati Raj is to develop local self-governments in districts, zones and villages.

 Panchayati Raj is an important topic and questions are often asked from this section for the IAS exam.
-This article will provide you with evolution, various committees set-up for Panchayati Raj, salient features of the 73rd constitutional amendment act, functions of Gram Panchayat, and other details regarding this topic for polity and governance segment of the UPSC syllabus.
+This article will provide you with evolution, various committees set-up for Panchayati Raj, salient features of the 73rd Constitutional Amendment Act, functions of Gram Panchayat, and other details regarding this topic for the polity and governance segment of the UPSC syllabus.

 Introduction to Panchayati Raj

 Rural development is one of the main objectives of Panchayati Raj and this has been established in all states of India except Nagaland, Meghalaya and Mizoram, in all Union Territories except Delhi. and certain other areas.
 These areas include: